anandkasyap/localstack-demo/README.md

 - creates an object with text `This is a sample published into localstack from a python script`
 - uploads it into the s3 bucket `ls-s3-demo` with key `test/from/python`

-You can validate the script's successful execution by downloading the object using the below command `aws --endpoint-url=http://localhost:4567 s3 cp s3://ls-s3-demo/test/from/python . && cat python && printf "\n"`
+You can validate the script's successful execution by downloading the object using the below command `awslocal s3 cp s3://ls-s3-demo/test/from/python . && cat python && printf "\n"`

 ### s3-read.py